 Towards the end of high school, I still wasn't sure what kind of degree I wanted to pursue at college.
 I did well in school, but liked the idea of game design, engineering, and video production.
 I enjoyed all the hands on classes in school but also excelled at my math and science classes.
 It seemed like it would be a good choice to pursue a degree in engineering.
 Upon being accepted to Clarkson University, I entered school as a Mechanical Engineering major with a frown on his face.
 From day one, something felt off.
 After much pondering and many hardships, I changed his major to Chemistry, as I was doing well in all my Chemistry related classes.
 However it still felt off.

-I ended up changing my major once more, and as of May 2017, I graduated from Clarkson with a BAS in Communication.
+I ended up changing my major once more, and in May 2017, I graduated from Clarkson with a BAS in Communication.
 The third time's the charm, as the saying goes.
 While pursuing my degree in communications, I was able to have much more freedom both in my courses and outside of school life.
 I always enjoyed making movies in my free time and playing around with cameras.
 I found that communications encompasses elements of film making and photography to allow me to do what I finally wanted to do.
-I am now much happier than I could have hoped for in school, and am currently living with my amazing fiance, Christina, who also recently graduated from Clarkson with two Bachelor's degrees; one in Biomolecular Science and other in Mathematics.
-Since Graduation we have both moved to Memphis, TN where Christina is pursuing her Ph.D.
+I am now much happier than I could have hoped for in school, and am currently living with my amazing fiance, Christina, who also graduated from Clarkson with two Bachelor's degrees; one in Biomolecular Science and other in Mathematics.
+Since Graduation we have both moved to Memphis, TN where Christina is pursuing her Ph.D. and I am currently a cinematographer and editor for Message in a Bottle Productions.